-Deriving from a species indigenous to eastern Asia, Hetz's Japanese holly generally can be grown in planting zones 5-8, although some are skeptical as to the bush's cold-hardiness throughout a zone-5 area.
-To improve your plant's prospects of enduring a winter in zone 5, apply mulch and/or furnish it with a microclimate, perhaps with the aid of a shrub shelter.
+Deriving from a species indigenous to eastern Asia, Hetz's Japanese holly generally can be grown in planting zones 5 to 8, although the bush's cold-hardiness is not guaranteed throughout a zone-5 area.

 Some gardeners grow the shrub in full sunshine, but Ilex crenata bushes tolerate shade just fine (berry production may be reduced, though).
 Regardless of the amount of light you give it, try to grow it in ground that drains well (although they are said to be plants that tolerate clayey soil).
 They prefer a soil pH that is acidic; otherwise, you may experience some yellowing of the leaves.